5 Myths About Shock Collars

 5. Other dogs wear them and they’re so calm and so well behaved!
 Dogs who live in fear of pain or fear of their owners (learning their owner causes the pain) often look like they’re “calm” or well-behaved, because they are afraid.
 Absence of normal dog behavior – dogs acting like dogs – is not healthy.
 I’ve previously written about The Myth of The Calm Dog.
 These dogs live in fear of making a mistake so often don’t do much of anything.
 Shock collars do nothing to teach dogs what to do that is right – it only punishes them after they’ve made a mistake.

 And this brings me to a critical point, at least here in the US, which I have mentioned before.
-Dog training is an unregulated industry.
+Professional licensure is not required to call yourself a dog trainer in the US.
 You need more licensing to cut someone’s hair than you do to train a dog.
 Dog training is unregulated in the US.
 Not only does this mean consumers have no protection and anyone can do practically anything to your dog in the name of training, including hurting your dog, but it also means there’s a lot of muddy language around credentials and titles.
 Demand transparency and ask questions.
 There’s also recent legal filing against one of the manufacturers of a popular shock collar alleging they’re falsely marketed as safe.
 And San Francisco is leading the charge to be the first city in the US to entirely ban shock collars.

 If you’ve fallen victim to predatory training methods or were convinced aversive methods are the solution, IT IS NOT YOUR FAULT.
 This is a symptom of an unregulated industry, with people posing as “professionals” with no recourse.
 But, you can change how you do things NOW.